NadaManai/Machine-Learning_Intrusion-Detection-Systems/README.md

 - Python 3.x
 - Jupyter Notebooks

-## About the project
+# About the Project

 **Explore the Papers:**

-    -Read the papers in the `documentation/` directory to understand the methodology and algorithms proposed.
+- Read the papers in the `documentation/` directory to understand the methodology and algorithms proposed.

 **Data Understanding:**

-    -Explore the dataset in the `datasets/` directory.
+- Explore the datasets in the `datasets/` directory.

 **CRISP-DM Phases:**

-    -All phases of the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework are followed: Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.
+- All phases of the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework are followed: Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.